 - No vet records or exam required to enroll

-- Option to add on a wellness plan, exam fee, euthanasia and hereditary condition coverages
+- Option to add on a wellness plan, exam fee, memorial coverage and hereditary condition coverages

-- BBB rating: A+ through PetPartners, Inc. (AKC’s other name)
+- BBB rating: A+ through PetPartners, Inc. (which administers AKC Pet Insurance & PetPartners)

 - Your pet is covered when they travel with you in the United States or Canada